GoogleChrome/web.dev/src/site/content/en/blog/webtransport/index.md

 ---

 {% Aside 'caution' %}
-This proposal continues to undergo changes during the origin trial period.
+This proposal continues to change during the origin trial period.
 There may be a divergence between the browser implementation and the information in this article.